deployd/deployd/docs/context.md

 ### ctx.done(err, result)

 Continuous callback sugar for easily calling `res.end()`.
-Conforms to the idiomatic callback signature for most apis so it can be passed directly.
+Conforms to the idiomatic callback signature for most node APIs.
+It can be passed directly to most APIs that require a callback in node.

     fs.readFile('bar.txt', ctx.done);